KDE/kde-builder/doc/using-kde-builder/kde-builder-logging.md

 (logging-overview)=
 ## Logging overview

-Logging is a kde-builder feature whereby the output from every command that kde-builder runs is saved to a file for examination later, if necessary.
+Logging is a KDE Builder feature whereby the output from every command that kde-builder runs is saved to a file for examination later, if necessary.
 This is done because it is often necessary to have the output of these programs when there is a build failure, because there are so